Use the SLIDEY THING to investigate the effects of poaching and climate change.

 Due to demand driven by the high-end sushi market, bluefin tuna populations have declined severely from overfishing and illegal fishing over the past few decades, and they are classified as endangered.
 Read more here.

 Native to the Galápagos islands, the giant tortoise was enjoyed as a delicacy by sailors for hundreds of years, leading to critical population levels.

-Though numbers have since stabilised, the giant tortoise is listed as vulnerable due to threats by introduced species to the islands, such as dogs and cats, which prey on young tortoises.
-Cattle, which compete for grazing vegetation.
+Though numbers have since stabilised, the giant tortoise is listed as vulnerable due to threats by introduced species to the islands, such as dogs and cats, which prey on young tortoises, and cattle, which compete for grazing vegetation.
 Read more here.

-Like Dumbo, the pygmy elephants of Borneo are baby-faced, with oversized ears, plump bellies.
-Tails so long they sometimes drag on the ground as they walk.
+Like Dumbo, the pygmy elephants of Borneo are baby-faced, with oversized ears, plump bellies, and tails so long they sometimes drag on the ground as they walk.

 The primary threat to these elephants is the loss of continuous forests.
-Logging, expanding agriculture.
-Palm oil plantations destroying their habitat mean the pygmy elephant is classified as vulnerable.
+Logging, expanding agriculture, and palm oil plantations destroying their habitat mean the pygmy elephant is classified as vulnerable.
 Read more here.